sckott/rforcats/index.md

 ##
 ##
 ##  -----
-##  The first breeding pair of Siamese cats arrived in England in 1884.
+##  The life expectancy of cats has nearly doubled over the last fifty years.
 ##  ------
 ##     \
 ##      \